 Specific accomplishments for the Lesser Prairie Chicken:

-- Secured 90,000 acres of option agreements across three states/three service territories
+- Secured 90,000 acres of option agreements across four states/three service territories

 - Obtained full USFWS approval of the only species programmatic conservation bank agreement (“PCBA”) in the country which covers the entire range of the Lesser Prairie Chicken (May 2014)